-Tiger is a Three-Year-Old German Shepherd with Dwarfism
+Tiger Is a Three-Year-Old German Shepherd with Dwarfism

 Tiger as a puppy.
 Image by John Coleman.

 “There was no indication at birth that anything was wrong, but I was suspicious after a few weeks,” said Darien to VICE.
 By the time she took her litter to be microchipped at 10 weeks, the dwarfism was obvious.
 “Three puppies were normal and three were tiny.”
-In a way, Darien and her partner Ken-hobby breeders who only birth one litter a year-had accidentally stumbled into a very rare genetic lottery.
+In a way, Darien and her partner Ken – hobby breeders who only birth one litter a year – had accidentally stumbled into a very rare genetic lottery.
 “We’d put so much into them.
 Why would we put them down?
 I’m not that sort of breeder,” she says.
-“The were perfectly healthy.
+“They were perfectly healthy.
 Just little.”

 Tiger today.
 Image by the author.